 COMPLETION TIME: LIQUIDATED DAMAGES

-The CONTRACTOR agrees and obligates itself to perform and complete all works provided for in this Contract withinOneHundredFifteen(115) calendar days (including Sundays and Holidays), reckoned not later than seven (7) calendar days from the date of issuance of the Notice to Proceed.
+The CONTRACTOR agrees and obligates itself to perform and complete all works provided for in this Contract within Two Hundred Seventy Five (275) Calendar Days (including Sundays and Holidays), reckoned not later than seven (7) calendar days from the date of issuance of the Notice to Proceed.
 Notice to Proceed shall be issued after this Contract has been signed by the Parties hereof.

 Time is of the essence of this Contract.
 Should the CONTRACTOR refuse or fail to satisfactorily complete the work within the specified contract time, plus any time extension duly granted and is hereby in default under the contract, the CONTRACTOR shall pay the PPA for liquidated damages, and not by way of penalty, an amount as provided in the conditions of contract, equal to at least one-tenth (1/10) of one (1) percent of the cost of the unperformed portion of the works for everyday of delay.